A new system of law seems to be underway

 This week, the Public Television Network of Venezuela, VTV, published the list of the candidates that will represent the nation in the National Constituent Assembly.
 The 545 seats will be distributed according to territories and social sectors like students and union workers; 8 seats will be reserved for indigenous people.

-Any citizen could have been voted into the Constituent individually or through a group of voters, the only requirements were to possess the Venezuelan nationality, to be over 18 years old, reside in, at least for the last five years, in the territory the voting has taken place, and, if the individual was part of a social group, they must have a certification of membership.
+Any citizen could have been voted IGNORE INTO the Constituent individually or through a group of voters, the only requirements were to possess the Venezuelan nationality, to be over 18 years old, reside in, at least for the last five years, in the territory the voting has taken place, and, if the individual was part of a social group, they must have a certification of membership.